-I notice a strange smell inside/outside my house.
+I noticed a strange smell inside/outside my house.
 Can you check it out?

 You should call 9-1-1 immediately to report any unusual odors.
 Your local fire department will respond to investigate the odor.
 After the fire department determines the cause, they may request the Delaware County Office of Homeland Security & Emergency Management to respond and evaluate.

 I noticed a shiny substance and unusual color on the creek down the road.
 Can you check it out?

 YES!
-Just as with an unusual odor, you should call 9-1-1, your local fire department, or this agency immediately to report any unusual appearance of a local waterway.
+Just as with an unusual odor, you should call 9-1-1 immediately.
 The Delaware County Office of Homeland Security and Emergency Management along with your local fire department will both respond to investigate the unusual occurrence.

-I didn’t hear the community warning siren during the test today.
+I didn’t hear the outdoor warning siren during the test today.
 I was in my house at the time.
 What’s wrong with the siren?